THE SOLE PROPRIETOR

 Agent (06) is ready to transition out of the insurance business.
 Prior to coming to Affordable Medicare Solutions, Agent (06) received an offer from an outsourced company to manage their business, and pay Agent (06) 30% of the commissions for 3 years.

 Agent (06) is making far less money by accepting a percentage of split commissions than they would if they sold the business at full market value.
 Also, when accepting a split of commissions, the revenue will be taxed as ordinary income.
-Taxation on a full purchase would be deducted from your capital gains and losses, which is a lot less than taxing at ordinary income.
+Taxation on a full sale will be treated as long term capital gains, which is a lot less than taxing at ordinary income.

 Agent (06) should take a business evaluation workshop with affordable Medicare Solutions, to learn the correct way to look at your business revenue.
 Another option would be to have an expert manage the business who will give a fair offer that takes business overhead expenses into account.